codeigniter4/shield/docs/4 - authorization.md

 #### removePermission()

 Removes one or more permissions from a user.
-If a permission doesn't exist, a `Sparks\Shield\Authorization\AuthorizationException` is thrown.
+If a permission doesn't exist, a `CodeIgniter\Shield\Authorization\AuthorizationException` is thrown.

 ```php